romeerez/orchid-orm/packages/docs/src/guide/migration-writing.md

 ## add, drop

-`add` will add a column on migrating, and remove it on rollback.
+`add` will add a column (or a check) on migrating, and remove it on rollback.

-`drop` will remove the column on migrating, and add it on rollback.
+`drop` will remove a column (or a check) on migrating, and add it on rollback.

 The column in `add` or `drop` can have all the same methods as when creating a table, such methods as `index`, `unique`, and `foreignKey`.